simon-smart88/shinyscholar/README.md

 These should not require substantial editing unless you wish to change the layout or appearance of the app.
 One exception is the block of code in `server.R` that creates the table because this is shared between modules.
 If your app uses `{terra}` objects, they need to be wrapped and unwrapped using `terra::wrap()` and `terra::unwrap()` when they are saved and loaded (see the `server.R` file of this repository for an example).

 #### Theme
 The colour of elements in the app are controlled by the theme present in the `bslib::bs_theme()` function inside `ui.R`.
-The default theme used is spacelab, but you can choose your own from https://bootswatch.com/.
+The default theme used is `spacelab`, but you can choose your own from https://bootswatch.com/.

 #### common.R
 This file contains the data structure that is shared between modules and you can add extra objects as you wish. `common` is an R6 class object.
-By default, all the objects in `common` are created as `NULL` but you may wish to Objects in `common` can be functions, for example in the demonstration app, `common$add_map_layer()` is used to add a layer to `common$map_layers`.
+By default, all the objects in `common` are created as `NULL` but you may wish to change these load a default value.
+Objects inside `common` are not reactive by default, but you can make them `reactiveVal` or `reactiveValues`, for example like `common$logger`.
+Objects in `common` can also be functions, for example in the demonstration app, `common$add_map_layer()` is used to add a layer to `common$map_layers`.

 #### R/run_module.R
 This function is designed to make it easier to develop modules by being able to run a single module in isolation.
 If your module requires objects from previous steps in an analysis, you can modify this function to modify the state of `common` so that the objects a module is dependent on are available immediately.
 For example, in the demonstration app, the function loads a raster image from a file when the module being run is from the plot component.